loft-sh/vcluster/docs/pages/cli/vcluster_connect.md

       --local-port int                    The local port to forward the virtual cluster to.
 If empty, vcluster will use a random unused port
-      --pod string                        The pod to connect to --print                             When enabled prints the context to stdout --server string                     The server to connect to --service-account string            If specified, vcluster will create a service account token to connect to the virtual cluster instead of using the default client cert / key.
+      --pod string                        The pod to connect to --print                             When enabled prints the context to stdout --project string                    [PRO] The pro project the vcluster is in --server string                     The server to connect to --service-account string            If specified, vcluster will create a service account token to connect to the virtual cluster instead of using the default client cert / key.
 Service account must exist and can be used as namespace/name.
       --token-expiration int              If specified, vcluster will create the service account token for the given duration in seconds.
 Defaults to eternal